Metawidget is proudly: Open Source (OSI) Friend of the JBoss Community

 2. Back-Ends

-Metawidget can read business object
+Metawidget can read domain object

 information from all of these